Gajamjyothsna/AsteriodsARProject/README.md

  - The UFO shoots bullets towards the player.These bullets can’t be destroyed,they will always damage the player if they hit.
  - The UFO can be destroyed by bullets.
  - When a UFO is destroyed,a mysterybox will appear in the scene for 10 seconds.
 If the player destroys the mysterybox,this box will release a recovery
    HealthItem that will start moving towards the player.
-When this item touches the player,a small amount of player health will be gained.
+When this item touches the player, a small amount of player health will be gained.

  ### Userinterface
  - Healthbar indicating remaining life of Player